-Based on the extracts from Tolkien's texts (found on the Tolkien Society website), ask attendees to write a short script that brings the scene to life.
+Based on your chosen extract from Tolkien's texts, ask attendees to write a short script that brings the scene to life.
 They should ideally act it out themselves and can be challenged to think about lighting, props, and sound effects.

-Alternatively, they could bring to life another moment from Tolkien's works that links to hope and courage.
 Due to copyright, do not allow them to film and share this.

-- 1) Attendees can be challenged to think about the importance of lighting, props, and sound effects when dramatizing a scene. - 2) Questions for discussion: - i) How does the text change when reading versus acting it? - ii) How does this change the role of the 'reader'? - iii) What are the limitations and opportunities in performing a text of fantasy?
+1) Attendees can be challenged to think about the importance of lighting, props, and sound effects when dramatizing a scene.

+2) Questions for discussion:

+- i) How does the text change when reading versus acting it? - ii) How does this change the role of the 'reader'? - iii) What are the limitations and opportunities in performing a text of fantasy?